wemake-services/meta/README.md

 This is a source code for one of our websites, which states our internal process to our customers and employees.

 We try to make them 100% transparent for every member of a project.
+Wait, what?
+Isn't it suppose to be super secret?

+Well, no. We believe that by making everything transperent everyone wins:

+1. Clients know what to expect from us
+2. Employees know what their work would be like

+But what if someone will just copy this process?
+We will be actually happy to know that.
+That's a situation when everyone wins too:

+1. Our collegues will have a nice working business
+2. We would exchnage our experience in an open manner
+3. Clients will recieve a software of high quality

 ## Contributing